Time Team: The Team's Favorite Digs

 Overall, Time Team: The Team's Favorite Digs is a fantastic series that will appeal to anyone with an interest in history, archaeology, or just a great adventure story.
 With its engaging commentary, fascinating locations, and cutting-edge technology, it's a real treat for the senses.
 Whether you're an armchair explorer or a seasoned history buff, this series is not to be missed.
 So grab a bowl of popcorn, settle back, and prepare to be enthralled.

-Time Team: The Team's Favorite Digs is a series that is currently running and has 11 seasons (125 episodes).
-The series first aired on January 22, 1995.
+Time Team: The Team's Favorite Digs is a series that ran for 11 seasons (125 episodes) between January 22, 1995 and on Acorn Media

 Filter by Source